lawrennd/old_talks/_mlai/dimensionality-reduction.md

 have $\mathbf{F}\in \Re^{n\times p}$, $\mappingMatrix \in \Re^{p \times q}$ and
 $\latentMatrix \in \Re^{n\times q}$.}

-### Assignment Question 1

-Show that, given all the definitions above, if,
+\writeassignment{Show that, given all the definitions above, if,
 $$
 \mathbf{F} = \latentMatrix\mappingMatrix^\top
 $$